Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

 \section{Methodology}

-We will now present the implementation of the European Competence Framework for Quantum Technologies to develop two initial quantum computing courses.
+We will now present the implementation of the European Competence Framework for Quantum Technologies (version 2.5) to develop two initial courses.
 To begin, we will first explore its structure.
 The framework consists of three main parts.
-First, a content map (Fig. 1) with 8 domains and 42 subdomains, which provides a graphical overview of the structure and topics of QT.
+First, a content map (Fig.~\ref{fig:eightdomains}) with $8$ domains and $42$ subdomains, which provides a graphical overview of the structure and topics of QT.

-The content map also contains proficiency levels from A1 to C2 (see Table I), analogously to the CERF levels for languages, to tailor education to specific target groups' needs and to determine job profiles.
+The framework also contains proficiency levels from A1 to C2 (Tab.~\ref{tab:proficiency_levels}), analogously to the Common European Framework of Reference for Languages (CERF) \cite{CouncilofEurope2020} levels, to tailor education to specific target groups' needs and to determine job profiles.

 The depth of knowledge required for each level are described, along with the time it takes to achieve it.
-These levels apply to three proficiency areas that encompass different competences, each being color-coded according to the domains it covers: I. Quantum Concepts
+These levels apply to three proficiency areas that encompass different competences, each being color-coded according to the domains it covers: